 The other main concern is that there will not be any space for the bed once it is pulled down, due to furniture below it.
 This is because they can be installed so that they sit over the top of furniture:

-In the 3rd/4th images above, you will see that the small backrest of the existing sofa was removed before the bed was pulled down (which is only a minor inconvenience, but some people might not want to remove this each time).
+In the 3rd/4th images above, you will see that the small backrest of the existing couch was removed before the bed was pulled down (which is only a minor inconvenience, but some people might not want to remove this each time).
 Hence the 1st/2nd images which show that the pull-down bed which does not interfere with any other furniture.

 This can be a really good option which does not require big, expensive structural adjustments to your existing tiny house building.
 Plus the bed can be larger with a fairly good mattress, unlike some other options where the bed or mattress must be compromised on.

-Option #3: Downstairs Convertible Sofa
+Option #3: Downstairs Convertible Couch

-Whatever sofa you end up going for, we would always recommend that you check there is enough space to lie down fully.
+Whatever couch you end up going for, we would always recommend that you check there is enough space to lie down fully.
 There is nothing worse than a night’s sleep where you are curled up and uncomfortable (due to limited space), and having a sore back the following morning!

 Option #4: Separate Downstairs Bedroom